Why hajj is important in Islam

 Where does Hajj take place?

-Hajj doe s not have a particular location it however takes place in Saudi Arabia.
-This pilgrimage takes place at multiple locations and people walk on foot throughout the pilgrimage duration.
+Hajj does not have a particular location; however, it takes place in Saudi Arabia.
+This pilgrimage takes place at multiple locations and people walk on foot throughout the duration of the pilgrimage.
 The pilgrims travel to Mecca while passing through Medina and Mount Arafat.
-The pilgrims also stay and pray at Kaaba which is the center of the Masjid al-Haram which is considered to be one of the most important mosques in Islam.
+The pilgrims also stay and pray at Kaaba, which is the centre of the Masjid al-Haram, which is considered one of the most important mosques in Islam.

-Hajj which translates to attending a journey is one of the five pillars which governs the life of a Muslim and is also considered to be one of the most sacred traditions in the life of any Muslim.
+Hajj which translates to attending a journey, is one of the five pillars that govern the life of a Muslim and is also considered to be one of the most sacred traditions in the life of any Muslim.

 Duration of Hajj:

-The duration of Hajj usually is for 5 to 6 days and it depends on when the pilgrims leave.
-While it is allowed to leave the pilgrimage on the fifth day which is the 12th day of Dhul Hijjah, they are needed to complete the farewell before leaving.
-This farewell also called as the Tawaf al-Wadaa is done by walking around the Kaaba seven times counter-clockwise.
+The duration of Hajj usually lasts from 5 to 6 days and it depends on when the pilgrims leave.
+While it is allowed to leave the pilgrimage on the fifth day, which is the 12th day of Dhul Hijjah, they are needed to complete the farewell before leaving.
+This farewell, also called the Tawaf al-Wadaa, is done by walking around the Kaaba seven times counter-clockwise.

 The Muslims who leave the pilgrimage on the fifth day also try to touch or kiss the Kaaba before leaving.
-While the rest of the Muslims who stay for the sixth day tends to attend the stone-throwing ritual in which seven stones are thrown at three pillars in Mina.
+While the rest of the Muslims who stay for the sixth day tend to attend the stone-throwing ritual in which seven stones are thrown at three pillars in Mina,.

 READ ALSO: Dubai travel Guide for first time travelers